Henry Ruggs III Player Prop Bets for NFL Week 7 | Las Vegas vs. Philadelphia 10/24/2021

 Matchup vs. Philadelphia

-- The Eagles are conceding 222.0 passing yards per game this season, the NFL's fourth-ranked pass defense.
+- The 222.0 yards per game the Eagles are allowing through the air makes them the NFL's fourth-ranked pass defense.

-- The Eagles have conceded 12 passing TDs this season (2.0 per game), ranking them 22nd among NFL defenses.
+- The Eagles have allowed 12 passing TDs this season (2.0 per game), ranking them 22nd among NFL defenses.

 Recent Performances